rebumatadele/Todo-list-typescript/README.md

 # Todo List

-A simple Todo List application built using Vanilla JavaScript.
+A simple Todo List application built using  TypeScript.

 ## Table of Contents